firatkiral/controldb/tutorials/Collection Transforms.md

 **_The basic idea behind transforms is to allow converting a Resultset 'chain' process into an object definition of that process.
 This data definition can then be optionally named and saved along with the collections, within a  database._**

 This might be useful for :
-* Writing tools which operate on loki databases
+* Writing tools which operate on controldb databases
 * Creating 'stored procedure-like' named queries
 * Transforming your data for extraction purposes
 * Can be extended upon with custom meta